ARTICLE CATEGORIES

 Two Ways to Strengthen Mental Muscles

-- Do things that are just outside your comfort zone and try something new.
-Some examples include: learn a new hobby; read a new genre of blogs; take a different route to work; make friends with people from a different culture than your own; listen to a different type of music; find the most unpleasant task in your to-do list and do it first; and be friendly, initiating conversation with people you don’t know.
+1. Do things that are just outside your comfort zone and try something new.
+Some examples include learning a new hobby, reading a new genre of books or articles, taking a different route to work, making friends with people from a different culture than your own, listening to a different type of music, finding the most unpleasant task in your to-do list and doing it first, and being friendly by initiating conversation with people you don’t know.

-- Use the opposite side of your brain.
-If you are left-brained dominant, try reading a novel, beginning an art project, or playing a musical instrument; anything related to visual processing, big picture thinking, intuitive processing and processing ideas simultaneously will build up the right brain.
-If you are right-brained dominant, however, consider doing some brain teasers or word puzzles; basically, any task or test that involves deductive reasoning, working through a problem in a sequential order, or working with distinct facts and figures will enhance this part of the brain.
+2. Use the opposite side of your brain.
+If you are left-brain dominant, try reading a novel, beginning an art project, or playing a musical instrument.
+Anything related to visual processing, big-picture thinking, intuitive processing, and processing ideas simultaneously can build up creative thinking.
+If you are right-brain dominant, consider doing brain teasers or word puzzles.
+Basically, any task or test that involves deductive reasoning, working through a problem in sequential order, or working with distinct facts and figures can strengthen that part of the brain.

 You Built Up Your “Brain Muscles,” So Now What?